-We introduce the notion of effort/gain plots, where Twist is plotted against traditional measures (AP, nDCG, RBP) to help interpreting system performance not only in terms of utility/gain but also in terms of the effort actually required to achieve that utility/gain (Section "Effort/Gain Plots section").
+We introduce the notion of effort/gain plots where Twist is plotted against traditional measures (AP, nDCG, RBP) to help interpreting system performances not only in terms of utility/gain but also in terms of the effort actually required to achieve that utility/gain (Section "Effort/Gain Plots").

-We propose using the cumulated relative position (CRP) curve (i.e., the curve where, at each rank position, all the document misplacements up to that rank are cumulated), as a visual tool both to provide a quick and intuitive idea of system behavior and to ease the interpretation and understanding of plots of other rank-by-rank measures, such as DCG (CRP as a Visual Tool section).
+We propose using the Cumulated Relative Position (CRP) curve (i.e. the curve where, at each rank position, all the document misplacements up to that rank are cumulated), as a visual tool both to provide a quick and intuitive idea of system behaviour and to ease the interpretation and understanding of plots of other rank-by-rank measures, such as DCG (Section "CRP as a Visual Tool").

-We conduct a thorough experimental evaluation (Experiments section) with Text REtrieval Conference (TREC)1 collections to analyze:
+We conduct a thorough and extensive experimental evaluation (Section "Experiments")

+with Text REtrieval Conference $(TREC)^1$ collections in order to analyse:

-- Correlation with other metrics: the Kendall tau correlation analysis (Kendall, 1948; Voorhees, 2001) shows that Twist is lowly correlated with existing metrics and confirms that it is looking at system performances from a different point of view; - Pool downsampling: the analysis when pools are downsampled (Buckley & Voorhees, 2004; Sakai, 2007a) shows that Twist remains stable and thus extensive, and costly assessments are not mandatory in order to effectively compare systems by using it; - Discriminative power: the analysis of sensitivity (Sakai, 2006, 2012, 2014) shows that Twist is, in general, as sensitive as the other metrics and improves in certain cases, confirming it as a robust tool for comparing system performances.
+- correlation with other metrics: the Kendall tau correlation analysis (Kendall, 1948; Voorhees, 2001) shows that Twist is lowly correlated with existing metrics and confirms that it is looking at system performances from a different point of view; - pool downsampling: the analysis when pools are downsampled (Buckley and Voorhees, 2004; Sakai, 2007a) shows that Twist remains stable and thus extensive, and costly assessments are not mandatory in order to effectively compare systems by using it; - discriminative power: the analysis of sensitivity (Sakai, 2006, 2012, 2014) shows that Twist is, in general, as sensitive as the other metrics and improves in certain cases, confirming it as a robust tool for comparing system performances.

-Finally, we discuss the advantages of Twist with respect to other related metrics (Related Metrics and Discussion section), draw conclusions, and provide an outlook for future work (Conclusions section).
+Finally, we discuss the advantages of Twist with respect to other related metrics (Section "Related Metrics and Discussion"), draw conclusions and provide an outlook for future work (Section "Conclusions").